-Factbox - Reviews for films in main competition at Cannes 2013
+FACTBOX - Reviews for films in main competition at Cannes 2013

 - ONLY GOD FORGIVES by Nicolas Winding Refn, Denmark

 Stars: Souleymane Deme, Anais Morory, Cyril Guei.
-Synopsis: Grisgris dreams of being a dancer despite a paralysed leg but when his uncle falls ill he joins a gang to save him.
+Synopsis: Grigris dreams of being a dancer despite a partly crippled leg but run into trouble with a gasoline smuggling ring.

 - NEBRASKA by Alexander Payne, USA